kurtosis-tech/kurtosis/docs/docs/quickstart.md

 #### Investigating the issue
 The enclave state is usually a good place to start.
-If we look at the bottom of our output we'll see the following state of the enclave:
+If you look at the bottom of your output you'll see the following state of the enclave:

 ```text